 La Mer is a well-known luxury skincare brand and La Mer is owned by Estee Lauder, a corporation that continues to test on animals.

-I wanted to know that despite La Mer being owned by a parent company that test on animals, if La Mer’s own products or ingredients are tested on animals.
+I wanted to know, despite La Mer being owned by a parent company that test on animals, if La Mer’s own products or ingredients are tested on animals.

 There is nothing on La Mer’s website stating their animal testing policy so I took it upon myself to email them myself to get to the bottom of this.